Use a cheap plastic pot and turn it into a durable outdoor planter, using cement.

 Now you might be asking, why not just keep it as a plastic planter and not use cement?

 Okay, fair question.
-Here are 4 reasons I wanted to do this.
+Here are the reasons I wanted to do this.

 Pocket Guide to Concrete & Cement Mixes For Crafts